India Becomes Trump's Latest Trade Target

 Today, India boasts one of the world's fastest-growing economies, with top exports to the U.S. including precious metals and diamonds, mineral fuels and aircraft.

-Mukherjee said India has outgrown its GSP status, although she did dispute Trump's assertion that India is not providing the U.S. with reasonable market access, reports the A.P.
+Mukherjee said India has outgrown its GSP status, although she did dispute Trump's assertion that India is not providing the U.S. with reasonable market access, reports the AP.

-The U.S. represents India's top export destination, while India ranks 15th for the U.S.
+The U.S. is India's top export destination, while India ranks 15th for the U.S.

 Mukherjee said the GSP benefits for India amounted to only $190 million a year.
 Total U.S. goods and services trade with India totals around $126 billion, according to federal data.

-"GSP withdrawal will not have a significant impact on India," said India's Commerce Secretary Anup Wadhawan.
+"GSP withdrawal will not have a significant impact on India," said Indian commerce secretary Anup Wadhawan.

-In a lengthy speech at the Conservative Political Action Conference in Maryland Saturday, Trump picked up on an oft-bemoaned grievance: the U.S. trade imbalance, calling out India in particular.
+In a lengthy speech at the Conservative Political Action Conference in Maryland on Saturday, Trump picked up on an oft-bemoaned grievance: the U.S. trade imbalance, calling out India in particular.

 "India is a very high-tariff nation.
 They charge us a lot.
 When we send a motorcycle to India, it's 100 percent tariff.
 They charge 100 percent.
 When India sends a motorcycle to us, we brilliantly charge them nothing," Trump said.